Which of the following best defines negative nitrogen balance? | Channels for Pearson+

 1

 Define negative nitrogen balance: Negative nitrogen balance occurs when nitrogen excretion exceeds nitrogen intake.
-This indicates that the body is losing more nitrogen than it is gaining, which can happen during conditions like malnutrition, illness, or trauma.
+This indicates that the body is losing more nitrogen than it is gaining, often due to increased protein breakdown or insufficient protein intake.

 Eliminate incorrect options: Review the provided options and eliminate those that do not match the definition of negative nitrogen balance.
-For example, 'A condition in which nitrogen intake exceeds nitrogen excretion' describes positive nitrogen balance, not negative nitrogen balance.
+For example, 'A state where nitrogen intake equals nitrogen excretion' describes nitrogen equilibrium, not negative nitrogen balance.

-Compare the correct definition: Match the definition of negative nitrogen balance ('A condition in which nitrogen excretion exceeds nitrogen intake') with the options provided to identify the correct answer.
+Analyze the remaining options: Consider the physiological implications of each option.
+For instance, 'A metabolic state where protein synthesis exceeds protein breakdown' describes a positive nitrogen balance, not a negative one.

-Conclude with the correct choice: Based on the definition and comparison, the correct answer is 'A condition in which nitrogen excretion exceeds nitrogen intake.'
+Select the correct answer: Based on the definition and elimination of incorrect options, identify the option that states 'A condition in which nitrogen excretion exceeds nitrogen intake' as the correct answer.

 Watch next